Reviewable/fireplan/README.md

 Then compile it into `rules.json` like so:

 ```
-firesafe rules.yaml
+fireplan rules.yaml
 ```

 ## Syntax

-Firesafe security rules are written in YAML, which gets translated to JSON by the compiler.
+Fireplan security rules are written in YAML, which gets translated to JSON by the compiler.
 Indentation indicates the hierarchical structure and there's no need for quotes, but otherwise it's pretty similar to the traditional syntax.

 One simple up-front difference: the root of the rule hierarchy is `root:` rather than `"rules":`, to better match the predefined `root` variable in security expressions.

 ### Simple Expressions

 Security expressions are used in `.read`, `.write` and `.value` rules, as well as in function definitions (explained below).
-All traditional security expression are valid in Firesafe as well, but there's a few extra features you can take advantage of:
+All traditional security expression are valid in Fireplan as well, but there's a few extra features you can take advantage of:
 - You can use _next_ and _prev_ instead of _newData_ and _data_ (but those still work as well).
 - You can use JavaScript-like syntax for accessing children, so that `data.child('foo').child($bar)` becomes `data.foo[$bar]`.
 - You can leave off the `.val()` calls altogether, as they'll be inferred automatically (unless you're calling a `String` method like `length` or `contains()`, then you must keep the `.val()`).